anansri799/gesture-control/README.md

 **Why MediaPipe in the renderer?** MediaPipe Hands uses WebAssembly + WebGL for GPU-accelerated inference.
 Running it in the Electron renderer gives access to `getUserMedia` and the GPU without needing native bindings.

 **Why IPC for gestures?** The renderer detects gestures but can't inject OS input (sandboxed).
-The main process can inject input but can't access the camera. `ipcRenderer.send` bridges them — gesture events are small serializable objects, latency is negligible.
+The main process can inject input but can't access the camera. `ipcRenderer.send` bridges them, as gesture events are small serializable objects,so latency is negligible.

 **Why no data persistence?** Deliberate.
 The app is designed for vulnerable users who should not have to trust a third party with their behavioral data.
 No `electron-store`, no SQLite, no log files.
 Settings reset on restart (persistence coming via encrypted local config, opt-in).